Arfeen-Yousuf/todo_list_tutorial/step_01.md

 ### Steps:

-1. Create a Flutter project **todo_list** and open it with an IDE of your choice.
+1. Create a Flutter project **todo_list_tutorial** and open it with an IDE of your choice.
 I recommend VS Code or Android Studio.
 2. Replace the contents inside main with the following code:

 ```bash